-- Instead of posing biased questions or gathering data – both of which run the risk of restricting possibility – let’s help Others ask themselves their own most appropriate questions.
-I’ve developed Facilitative Questions that are systemic, formulated to traverse the route of the brain to engage the unconscious to discern rules, beliefs, resistance, and don’t include content until the system is ready for it.
-You can develop your own brand of question so long as you stay away from gathering data until the Other reaches a point of buy-in to change.
-And asking them if they’re ready, or trying to understand and direct, merely induces resistance.
+- Instead of posing biased questions or gathering data based on our own assumptions – both of which run the risk of restricting possibility – let’s help Others ask themselves their own most appropriate questions and lead their brains to where their answers are stored.
+I’ve developed a new form of question I call Facilitative Questions that are systemic and formulated to traverse the route of the brain to engage the unconscious in the exact right places.

-- Since everyone’s status quo is systemic, self-perpetuating and self-maintaining, let’s enable the Other to discover why, how, and when to shift their own rules to buy-in and adopt change.
+- Since everyone’s status quo is systemic, self-perpetuating and self-maintaining, let’s enable the Other to discover why, how, and when to adopt their own type of change.
 That way we avoid overlaying our subjective biases that might cause them to miss their real inflection point.

-- By eschewing ideas, suggestions, recommendations, and advice until the system is ready, we can enable Others to traverse the route to change through her own unconscious system and we can truly serve as healers and Facilitators – without bias.
-It might not look like we imagined, but change will happen idiosyncratically, permanently, and congruently.
+- By eschewing ideas, suggestions, recommendations, and advice until the Other’s system is ready, we can enable Others to traverse the route to change through her own unconscious system and we can truly serve as healers and Facilitators – without bias.
+It might not end up looking like we imagined, but change will happen idiosyncratically, permanently, and congruently.

-- As Facilitators and Servant Leaders, we can enable congruent, permanent, effortless change, and people can possess their own transformation.
+- As Facilitators and Servant Leaders, we can enable congruent, permanent, effortless change, and people can be the designers of their own transformation.